FactomProject/FactomDocs/whitepaper.md

  * 50% -- Federated SErvers

 # Disclosures
-1. FactomChain coins (XNC) are not a Stock or Equity.
+1. FactomChain coins are not a Stock or Equity.
 Participation in the crowd sale will not provide you with a "security" or "equity" stake in this project.
 The digital token known as Factom Coins is only useful for creating and using Factom Chains on Factom Chain servers after development is complete.

 #Bibliography